Vapuss/IntroductionToRobotics/README.md

 ## Homework 2

 &nbsp;&nbsp;&nbsp;This assignment involved simulating a 3-floor elevator control system using LEDs, buttons, and a buzzer with Arduino.
-By the end of this task, you'll gain experience in using button state change, implementing debouncing techniques, and coordinating multiple components to represent real-world scenarios.
+The completion of this task ensured gaining experience in using button state change, implementing debouncing techniques, and coordinating multiple components to represent real-world scenarios.

 ### Components used: